 A very important tip (not just for kids but everyone!) is to remember to pop on some sunscreen every time you go outside.
 Putting on sunscreen around 30 minutes before you head out into the water will ensure it’s soaked into your skin and keep you protected from the sun.
 If you’re outside of the water don’t forget to cover up those shoulders, in fact setting up some shade is a great addition to any outdoor pool setting.

 If you have a pool at home and your children love to make constant use of it, it’s a great idea to do a first aid course and learn CPR.
 Many organisations around Australia such as the Red Cross and St John Ambulance provide CPR training, which can literally be a lifesaver if anyone gets into trouble in the water.

 One of the best swim safety tips is for your children to learn how to swim.
+Why not enrol your child in some summer swimming lessons this holiday season?
 This is an investment that will last them their whole lives, giving them the confidence to be in and around water and the skills to deal with many eventualities, such as what to do if they fall into a pool while wearing clothes.
-Kingswim has been providing swimming lessons throughout Australia for over 30 years, and we can teach people of any age and competence level, so you can safely enjoy your time in the water.
+Kingswim has been providing swimming lessons throughout Australia for over 30 years.
+Ranging from swim lessons for toddlers, to advanced swim classes, we can teach people of any age and competence level.
+All of our staff are professionally trained, and are experts regarding swim safety.
+Get in touch with us today to begin your summer swimming lessons, so you can safely enjoy your time in the water.